map of germany

 The Summer Abroad Program in Berlin

-Together with our program partner, IES Abroad (https://www.iesabroad.org/programs/berlin-summer-language-culture), the German Department offers students the opportunity to earn up to 6 Washington University credits in German on all levels by spending seven weeks in Berlin, Germany.
-If received at the 300 and 400 level, these credits may count toward the German major or minor.
-Each September, there is an information session (Berlin-Tübingen Day) to answer any questions you might have.
-Please contact Matt Erlin for more information.
+Together with our program partner, IES Abroad, the German Department offers two summer programs in Berlin: Language and Culture and an Internship program.
+These programs offer students the opportunity to earn 3-6 Washington University credits in German on all levels by spending seven weeks in Berlin, Germany.
+If received at the 3000 and 4000 level, these credits may count toward the German major.
+Each September there is an information session to answer any questions you might have.
+Please contact Dr. Katherine Kerschen for more information.

 Why Berlin?